Current Lab Members

 DANE ISENBERg, MS, MA

-Dane is a rising fourth year biostatistics PhD student.
+Dane is a fifth year biostatistics PhD student.
 He is broadly interested in causal inference and looks forward to exploring its vast applications.
 Before arriving to Penn, Dane was a high school mathematics teacher and hopes to continue his work with students during his PhD education and future employment.
 Dane holds an MS in Biostatistics from the University of Pennsylvania, an MA in Mathematics from Brandeis University, and an MA in Statistics from Hunter College.